WORKING WITH DG ECHO AS MEMBER STATES' SPECIALISED AGENCIES | 2021 - 2027

 If a partner uses a predefined KRI, the fields for the indicator definition and for the source and method of data collection are automatically prefilled.
 Such pre-filled text is a suggestion based on good practice, but has to be modified to match the actual sources and methods of data collection used by the partner / available in the country.
 For custom indicators, the partner should provide source and method of data collection manually.

 In the baseline box, the partner provides the indicator value at the beginning of the action before any activities start.
-Baseline data is needed to assess the progress and achievement of the Action.
-Baseline data should be available before the Action starts as part of the needs assessment; in exceptional cases, would the baseline not be available at proposal stage, it should be provided as soon as possible at the latest in the interim report.
+Baseline data is needed to assess the progress and achievement of the action.
+Baseline data is compulsory and should be available before the Action starts as part of the needs assessment; in exceptional cases, would the baseline not be available at proposal stage, it should be provided as soon as possible at the latest in the interim report.
 It must be ensured that the unit of the value matches the indicator (absolute figures, proportions, percentages).

 In the target value box, the partner will indicate the value it intends to reach by the end of the Action.
 It must be ensured that the unit of the value matches the indicator (absolute figures, proportions, percentages).